ronalde/best-served-local/README.md

 but just output the proper CSS.
 It will however contact Goggle-server to verify the proper css attributes and such.

-## Commandline arguments reference {#reference}
+## Commandline arguments reference

+### Required argument

-### FONTSPEC (required)
+FONTSPEC

-A `FONTSPEC` is a space separated list of family names, surrounded with quotes or space-escaped, with an optional suffix, consisting of `:`, followed by a comma separated list of font weight/style values.
+: A `FONTSPEC` is a space separated list of family names, surrounded with quotes or space-escaped, with an optional suffix, consisting of `:`, followed by a comma separated list of font weight/style values.

   For example, to use *"Open Sans"* in the regular font weight and style
   use:

 ```bash
 ./best-served-local "Open Sans"
 ```

   To get the italic variant with the same weight, next to the regular one, specify both, eg:

 ```bash
 ./best-served-local "Open Sans:regular:italic"